minniewei/NTHU_OS_2025/MP4-spec.md

 7. Modify the open system call to handle paths with symbolic links.
 If the file does not exist, open must fail.
 8. Don’t worry about other system calls (e.g., link and unlink).
 They must not follow symbolic links; these system calls operate on the symbolic link itself.
 9. You do not have to handle symbolic links to directories in this part.
+10. Consider only `absolute path`, you don't need to handle relative path.
-10. You can pass problem 2 with modifying only: `sysfile.c`.
+11. You can pass problem 2 with modifying only: `sysfile.c`.

 ## Part 3:  Symbolic Links to Directories